How to Deal With Binge Eating Without Your Partner's Support - Dr. Ashley Solomon

 2. Recognize that your partner is also carrying a host of emotions

-The four most common emotions that I hear from partners and loved ones of those struggling with eating disorders
+The four most common emotions that I hear from partners and loved ones of those struggling with eating disorders are these:

 These emotions are often understandable; watching your loved one suffer can be devastating.